botus99/.dotfiles/README.md

 - a fancy ncmpcpp kitty session
 - custom bash prompt
 - custom fastfetch images to pick from
+- subtle to heavy tweaks to polybar, rofi, kitty, and others
 - gruvbox color scheme all over the friggin' place
-- scripts to setup applications, dotfile configs, and theming
+- scripts to install applications, setup dotfile configs, and apply theming

 ## Screenshots